 Multi-Core CPUs: These CPUs have multiple cores, allowing them to execute multiple instructions simultaneously.
 This parallel processing capability enhances performance, especially for multitasking and resource-intensive applications.

-Specialized CPUs: Some CPUs are designed for specific tasks, such as Graphics Processing Units (GPUs) for rendering graphics or Digital Signal Processors (DSPs) for processing signals in audio and video applications.
+Specialized CPUs: Some CPUs are designed for specific tasks, such as GPUs for rendering graphics or Digital Signal Processors (DSPs) for processing signals in audio and video applications.

 Importance of the CPU